tarunsinghal92/2Dtrussdeflection/README.md

 node1_constraints :
 node2_constraints :

-e.g. 1-2	0,0	2,0	fixed,free	free,free (meaning Node1 @ (0,0) is fixed in X-Dir and free in Y-Dir & Node2 is free in both Dir for Element '1-2')
+e.g. 1-2	0,0	2,0	fixed,free	free,free
+It means Node1 @ (0,0) is fixed in X-Dir and free in Y-Dir & Node2 @ (2,0) is free in both Dir for Element '1-2'
 ```
 ### Format for forces.txt
 ```